 Clearly, I still have issues with guessing spellings in Greek.
 The various possible spellings of those pesky [o] and [i] sounds always trip me up!
 But actually, my friends here in Athens tell me that these particular mistakes are very common even for Greeks.
 And after all, its not so surprising or disheartening to still struggle with spelling these vowels, given that Im still only at roughly CEFR A1-A2 level.

-I also forgot that theres no final /n/ on the word δεν (pronounced “then”, meaning “not”) when it occurs before the plosive sounds /p t k b d g/.
+I also forgot that even though theres always a final /n/ on the word δεν (pronounced “then”, meaning “not”) when it occurs before the plosive sounds /p t k b d g/, it is not written if the following word begins with a non-plosive consonant (in this case, μ, pronounced /m/).

 Otherwise, not a bad effort.
 Im quite pleased with that, given how little I caught on the first listening.